"Debt Avalanche vs. Snowball: Which Strategy Actually Wins?"

 The best debt payoff strategy is the one you finish.
 A perfect avalanche plan you abandon in month four loses to an imperfect snowball plan you stick with for two years.
 Research consistently shows that consistency and commitment matter more than optimization.

 If you're not sure whether to tackle debt or save first, start there.
-And if you want to understand why paying only the minimum is so dangerous, read about the real cost of minimum payments.
+If you're also carrying a car loan, here's how to decide if it's worth paying off early.
+And if you want to understand why paying only the minimum is so dangerous, read about the real cost of minimum payments โ or negotiate a lower interest rate to make either strategy more effective.

 The Bottom Line

 Avalanche saves you the most money.
 Snowball keeps you the most motivated.
 Both beat doing nothing.
+Once you've picked your strategy, use the Budget Calculator to find extra cash to throw at your debt โ even an extra $50/month can cut years off your payoff timeline.
 Pick the one that fits how your brain works, not just what a spreadsheet says โ then commit to it.

 Want to see the exact numbers for your debts?
 Try our free Snowball vs. Avalanche Calculator to compare both strategies with your real balances.